Introductory Macroeconomics, Hilary Term 2026

 Week 2: Economic growth

 This week we study the Solow model of economic growth.
 When I say 'the Solow model' I mean a model with the following elements: a constant returns to scale aggregate production function with inputs capital, labour, and a technology parameter; capital accumulation; an exogenous investment rate; exogenous population growth; and exogenous technical progress.
 It is common to first present a simplified version where technology, and sometimes the labour force, are held constant.
-That is not the full model.
+That is not the full Solow model.

 Textbook readings: